natruffles/scramDuino/README.md

 Follow the wiring diagrams outlined in the tutorial found here to connect each component to your Arduino (make sure to match up pin numbers in your program according to the way you connected your digital PWM pins!): https://www.elegoo.com/blogs/arduino-projects/elegoo-mega-2560-the-most-complete-starter-kit-tutorial

-In addition to uploading "scramDuino.ino" to your Arduino, you need to download and import the "keypad" and "pitches" libraries from the tutorial link above.
+In addition to uploading "scramDuino.ino" to your Arduino, you need to download and include the "keypad" and "pitches" libraries from the tutorial link above.